Course Syllabus

 Coding Challenge — (No AI)

-These coding challenges serve two purposes:
+Coding challenges serve two purposes:

 Use of AI